sekaha/DDAKO/README.md

 The project includes Python scripts for the entire pipeline, from data processing to layout optimization and evaluation, as well as LaTeX documents presenting the research findings.

-## Key Features

--   **Empirical Data Analysis**: Processes and analyzes the 136M Keystrokes dataset and iWeb corpus for insights into typing patterns and language statistics.
--   **Sophisticated Cost Function**: A nuanced cost function for bistrokes and tristrokes, fine-tuned with the Levenberg-Marquardt algorithm, considering:
-    -   Positional penalties (columnar and row).
-    -   Frequency penalties (logarithmic).
-    -   Categorical penalties for Alternating Hand (ALT), Single-Hand (SHB), and Single-Finger (SFB) bistrokes.
-    -   Penalties for single-finger skipstrokes in trigrams.
--   **Customizable Simulated Annealing**: Implements simulated annealing with:
-    -   Dynamic initial temperature calculation.
-    -   Probabilistic termination criterion.
-    -   Geometric cooling schedule.
-    -   Ability to optimize for different WPM ranges, languages, or key subsets.
--   **Layout Evaluation**: Assesses generated layouts against existing ones like QWERTY and Dvorak using the derived objective function.
--   **Research Documentation**: Includes LaTeX source for the research paper and poster.

-## Key Results
+## Results

+The layout created in this research project is **foremost a proof of concept, designed to validate the optimization methodology based on a singular, quantifiable metric: typing speed.** This was a deliberate decision as it allows for a clearer analysis and a more straightforward foundation for future exploration.
+While important, aspects such as long-term comfort, specific ergonomic needs (e.g., minimizing certain finger strains beyond general speed), and overall subjective user preference were not primary objectives for *this specific generated layout*.
+Therefore, while the generated layout serves as an interesting outcome of the speed optimization, it is **not presented as a universally recommended alternative for everyday typing**.

 ![image](https://github.com/user-attachments/assets/cc4ef547-6cb2-45b2-8a62-887950de3462)

 - The generated layout is predicted to be **6% faster** for typing English text (iWeb corpus) compared to QWERTY, and 2% faster than Dvorak, when optimized for typists at ≥ 80 WPM.
     -   QWERTY: 54,934,582 seconds ~15,259 hours (predicted time on iWeb corpus)
     -   Dvorak: 52,565,249 seconds ~14,601 hours (4% speedup vs. QWERTY)
     -   DDAKO Layout: 51,429,827 seconds ~14,286 hours (6% speedup vs. QWERTY)
 - **Ergonomic Improvements (Bistroke Categories):**
     | Layout      | Alternating Hand (ALT) | Single Finger (SFB) |
     | :---------- | :--------------------: | :-----------------: |
     | QWERTY      |         18.3%          |        5.7%         |
     | Dvorak      |         33.6%          |        2.8%         |
     | DDAKO Layout|         33.6%          |        **1.4%**     |
     *(Lower SFB % and higher ALT % are generally better)*

-It should be noted that the layout presented in the research paper is **foremost a proof of concept, designed to validate the optimization methodology based on a singular, quantifiable metric: typing speed.** Speed offers an objective target, allowing for clearer analysis and a more straightforward foundation for exploring complex optimization problems.
-This approach makes it easier to reason about and potentially extend the methodology to include other factors in the future.
-Aspects such as long-term comfort, transition effort from existing layouts (like QWERTY), specific ergonomic needs (e.g., minimizing certain finger strains beyond general speed), and overall subjective user preference were not primary objectives for *this specific generated layout*.
-Therefore, while the generated layout serves as an interesting outcome of the speed optimization, it is **not presented as a universally recommended alternative for everyday typing** without individual consideration and further research into these broader usability aspects.

 ## Installation